dat-ecosystem/dat/README.md

 We have Dat installed, let's use it!

-Dat command line is a powerful tool for distributed file syncing.
 Dat's unique design works wherever you store your data.
-Create a new dat from any folder on your computer.
-Then use your new dat to:
+You can create a new dat from any folder on your computer.

-* automatically version history your files
-* efficiently live sync files to many destinations (backups, friends, servers)
-* host files over http, from anywhere, with built-in live reload and version history
-* encrypted transfer and content verification

 A dat is some files from your computer and a `.dat` folder.
 Each dat has unique `dat://` link.
 With your dat link, other users can download your files and live sync any updates.

-***New to Dat?
-Try the `dat create` command, it walks you through creating a new dat and dat.json file.***

 ### Sharing Data

+You can start sharing your files with a single command.
+Unlike `git`, you do not have to initialize a repository first, `dat share` will do that for you:

 ```
 dat share <dir>